 So what is a payment processing company?
 And what is the payment processing business model?
 Well, that’s what we will talk about here.

 We at the ZED Network work with online businesses and provide them with custom payment processing solutions.
 So we have ample experience working with payment processing companies, which puts us in a unique position to provide you with in-depth knowledge of how it works.

-Knowing what the payment processing business model is and what these companies are will help you make crucial decisions on your business functions.
+According to Zed Founder and entrepreneur Alan Safahi, knowing what the payment processing business model is and what these companies are will help you make crucial decisions on your business functions.

 We will talk about the business infrastructure and payment terminologies used in the industry and how it all comes together to enable global eCommerce transactions.
 So let’s talk about what a payment processing company is.

 What Are The Main Parts Of A Payment Processing Company?

 Four main aspects make up a payment processing company.
 These four parts make up the entire infrastructure, but it’s not that simple.